 The milk-producing cells are located directly beneath the areola.
 These must contract to ensure that enough milk flows.
 The baby massages the breast very effectively with its chin when sucking, which can also help to prevent blocked milk ducts.
 Don't worry if your little one's nose lies against your breast – this will not interfere with breathing.

 Changing breastfeeding positions regularly avoids overworking one area of your nipple.
 And if you tend to suffer from milk blockages, it is helpful for the baby's jaw to massage different areas of the breast while sucking.

-Whether it's the finding right breastfeeding position, getting your baby to latch on well, or help with specific issues, it is always helpful to consult a breastfeeding professional, such as a lactation consultant, midwife, or breastfeeding group.
+Whether it's the finding right breastfeeding position, getting your baby to latch on well, or help with specific issues, it is always helpful to consult a breastfeeding professional, such as a lactation consultant, midwife, health visitor or breastfeeding group.

 Illustrations: Inge Wurzinger